Discovering I am an Ambivert

 I can identify with introverts, and feel a low level of discomfort when I am required to introduce myself and talk about Think Bespoke’s services to total strangers.

-I have learnt that for ‘passion projects’ (as described by Susan, in Quiet), I am prepared to step outside my comfort zone.
+I have learnt that for ‘passion projects’ (as described by Cain, in Quiet), I am prepared to step outside my comfort zone.
 I now believe (and have learnt about myself) that where there is discomfort, there is also often growth.
 This is certainly the case when I consider the wonderful people I have met and business relationships, and friendships, I have developed as a result of face to face networking.
-And what did I think of the Problogger training event?
-I found it inspiring.

 Discovering I am an Ambivert – An Interesting Case Study